PrashSi/pub-sub/README.md

-# pub-sub  filtered based routing
+# Publish Subscriber System using filter based routing algorithm.
-Distributed Systems-Project 2: Simulate pub/sub using a centralized pub/sub system.
+Distributed Systems Project 2: Simulate pub/sub using a centralized pub/sub system.

-## Run
+Publish Subscribe system was created using using filter based routing algorithm.
+In this example I have used 3 nodes or docker images that act as the brokers and relay message between netork of brokers.
+Each broker maintain its own routing table and keeps the list of subscription.
+There are total of 6 predefined publishers which publishes messages on 2 topics in a scheduled interval.

+The user interface is created using a java based UI framework Vaadin.
+The UI is build only to see the messages published on a particular topic.
+For this example the topics have been kept affix and so is the subscription.
+Every node has 2 subscribers which subscribe to local node when application boots.

+## Steps to run the application.
 To run the application use the following commands.

 **You should have MAVEN configured in your system in order to run the application.